-Therefore, in order to keep the staff safe and ensure the correct provision of our services to all our users, new measures to enable access to every staff member's computer station were taken, keeping all the necessary conditions to comply with what the Security Management System standards require.
-This action allowed our staff to work safely from home without neglecting everyday activities in order to keep INAPI's services ongoing as they usually do in everyday situations while remaining safe for our users to file their applications.
+-Therefore, in order to keep the staff safe and ensure the correct provision of our services to all our users, new measures to enable access to every staff member's computer station were taken, keeping all the necessary conditions to comply with the requirements of the Information Security Management System Standard.
+This action allowed our staff to work safely from home without neglecting everyday activities in order to keep INAPI's services ongoing like in everyday situations while remaining safe for our users to file their applications.